ShiqiYang2022/ShiqiYang2022.github.io/_pages/cv.md

   * Cumulative GPA: 3.96/4.0

-  * Ranking: 1/171 For Major Courses
+  * Ranking: 1/171 for Major Courses

   * Curricula: (All A/A+) Real Analysis; Microeconomics; Macroeconomics; Econometrics; Honors Calculus; Honors Linear Algebra; Probability and Mathematical Statistics